trinayan/CUDA-CNN/README.md

 ROCM 3.3.0

 1. cd CUDA-CNN
-2. make cuda
+2. make
 3. Compiler will produce error as shown in the image error.png
-4. Now rename all cu files to cpp
+4. Now rename all *.cu files to *.cpp
 5. Change makefile to use *.cpp instead of *.cu
 6. Run make cuda again.
 This time build will succeed.